 How Interpersonal Smarts Relate to Music and the Arts

-- In an orchestra, drama or dance, students learn the importance of teamwork.
-They interact with one another and thrive on their involvement with their peers
+- In an orchestra, drama, or dance, students learn the importance of teamwork.

-- Drama students work together painting scenery or performing a play
+- Drama students work together performing a play

 - Artists critique another’s artwork, etc.

 Martin Luther King, Jr. was one of the most powerful social reformers of the 20th century.
-Influenced by the writings of Mahatma Gandhi, he led the American Civil Rights Movement that opened the doors for African-Americans to enjoy the freedoms given them by the Constitution.
+He led the American Civil Rights Movement that gave African-Americans the freedoms given to them by the Constitution.

-It was his ability to interact with others, to gain their confidence and to be the leader they needed that springboarded his success.
-He positively changed the course of United States history and since his death, it has been acknowledged that there has been no other leader in the black community that has had the influence that Dr. King had in social reform.
+Since his death, there has been no other leader in the black community that has had the influence that Dr. King had on social reform.

 Other Interpersonal Intelligent People